About Us

 tier 4 = HOW?
 "Through competitions requiring problem solving and experimentation"

-Today the Tournament remains our flagship tournament programme and also provides a framework for much more.
+Today the Tournament remains our flagship tournament programme, a framework for

-• Reinforcement of practical experimentation for NCEA level 3 NZQA standard 91521 Carry out a practical investigation to test a physics theory relating two variables in a non-linear relationship
+• Reinforcing practical experimentation for NCEA level 3 NZQA standard 91521 Carry out a practical investigation to test a physics theory relating two variables in a non-linear relationship

-• Providing support for extra-curricula school ‘clubs” that provide a safe place to get hands-on with science and experiment.
+• Supporting for extracurricular school ‘clubs” that provide a safe place to get hands-on with science and experiment.

 • Learning non-academic skills such as real-time problem solving, mathematical modeling, presenting and defending research data and teamwork.